ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/numpy.md

 # Acknowledgments

 Thanks to Donne Martin for creating the open source course [data-science-ipython-notebooks](https://github.com/donnemartin/data-science-ipython-notebooks).
-It contributes course section in this chapter.
+It contributes the majority of the content in this chapter.

 Thanks to Microsoft for creating the open source course [Data Science for Beginners](https://github.com/microsoft/Data-Science-For-Beginners).
 It contributes assignment section in this chapter.